truongsonghiep/journey-to-the-west/chapter-074.md

 little fiends, and they were immediately reduced to meat patties!
 When he saw them like that, however, he was moved somewhat to pity.
 “Alas,” he said to himself, “they were kind enough after all to have spilled everything about their family to me.
 How could I finish them off just like that?
 All right!
 All right!
-What‟s done is done!”
+What's done is done!”
 Dear Great Sage!
-Because of the impediment in his master‟s way, he had no choice but to do something like this.
+Because of the impediment in his master's way, he had no choice but to do something like this.
 He took down one of the nameplates and tied it to his own waist.
 The banner with the word, “command,” he hauled on his shoulder, the bell he hung on his belt, and he took up the rattle.
 Facing the wind, he made the magic